What is Social Media Listening?

 Read more: Social Listening vs Social Media Monitoring

-How social media listening is used in CX
+How is social media listening used in CX?

 Issue detection